Alemu2502/reactjs-with-docker/README.md

 4. Installing dependencies
 5. Running tests (commented out for now)
 6. Building the project
-7. Deploying to Netlify
+7. Deploying to Docker

 ### Deployment

-The frontend is deployed using Netlify.
+The frontend is deployed using Docker.
 The deployment configuration is handled in the GitHub Actions workflow.

 ### Environment Variables

-Frontend (set in Netlify): In this project, i utilize several environment variables to maintain consistency and manage configurations.
+Frontend (set in Github Secrets): In this project, i utilize several environment variables to maintain consistency and manage configurations.
 These variables include both essential service identifiers and social media links.
 While the social media links are stored in the environment file for consistency, they are intended to be publicly accessible.